minhsify/minhsify/README.md

 #### 1. What are the steps to clone and run this boilerplate?
 1. Create a new directory on your machine: `mkdir ~/Desktop/my-app`.
 2. Open the directory using terminal: `cd my-app`.
-3. Clone this repository: `git clone https://github.com/tpkahlon/npm-app.git .`.
+3. Clone this repository: `git clone https://github.com/tpkahlon/npm-app-b4.git .`.
-4. Run: `npm i`.
+4. Run: `yarn`.
 #### 2. What if I get Administrative authentication errors?
 Run following command in Terminal: `sudo chown -R $(whoami) ~/.npm`.
 #### 3. How to store additional assets indirectly related to this application?